pete6184/SQL_Employee_Database/README.md

 ## Requirements & Summary
 This assignment introduced me to PGAdmin and creating SQL databases.
 In addition to using PGAdmin, I used VS Code and an ERD Builder (GenMyModel).

-In order to get the code to run properly, you need to first run the 'tables_schema.sql' file to create the database.
+To get the code to run properly, you need to first run the 'tables_schema.sql' file to create the database.
 Then you need to import in the .csv files in the order they are listed in the schema.
 Lastly, you can run the 'data_analysis.sql' to get the proper information for each query listed below.

-This challenge went smoothly for me.
-The only real issue I ran into was getting the primary and foreign keys setup properly.
-Once I was able to work through that, the queries came very naturally to me.
-Overall, I really enjoyed this assignment and look forward to working in SQL databases.

 ## Background
 It is a beautiful spring day, and it is two weeks since I have been hired as a new data engineer at Pewlett Hackard.
 My first major task is a research project on employees of the corporation from the 1980s and 1990s.
 All that remain of the database of employees from that period are six CSV files.